No matter what you write, you always need to check your text for spelling and grammar mistakes.

 One other very useful tool is the Insights report.
 Here you can see a summary of your text as well as a Flesch–Kincaid readability grade.

-I have been using Grammarly for over two years now and can honestly say that it is by far the best English grammar checker, spell checker and plagiarism checker.
+I have been using Grammarly for over three years now.
+I can honestly say that it is by far the best all-round English grammar checker, spelling and plagiarism checker.

-Grammarly is an all-rounder app that works wherever you write.
+It is an app that works wherever you write.